yPhil-gh/Emulsion/README.md

 Paste the key into the corresponding field in the **Emulsion settings** form ; click <kbd>Save</kbd>.
 The other backends require no authentication, but you'll find **way more** images using all the backends, including SteamGridDB and GiantBomb.

-If you can - after you donated to Emulsion -  support those backends.
-They do a great job of keeping our common culture ali...
+If you can - after you [donated to this project](https://yphil.gitlab.io/ext/support.html), thank you very much -  support those backends.
+They do a great job of keeping our common culture aliv...
 Well, existing.

 #### Complete list of backends
 - [SteamGridDB](https://www.steamgriddb.com/) (API)